AdaiasMartins/AdaiasMartins/README.md

 # 💫 About Me:
-🌎 From: Brazil 🇧🇷<br>💻 Experiência com | Some experience with: Python and Java<br>🌎 Linguas | Languages: Portuguese 🇧🇷, English 🇬🇧
+🌎 From: Brazil 🇧🇷<br>💻 Experiência com | Some experience with: Python and Java<br>🌎 Linguas | Languages: Portuguese 🇧🇷, English us

 ## 🌐 Socials: